pwez/client-dashboard-ui/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## //TODO
+* Fix the managers page such that the company name field is populated using the organizations in the redux store
+* Implement view or form to enable updating a member's company using the POST endpoint
+* Discuss the requirement for displaying <b>Existing Client (T/F)</b>, which is not a field that is returned from the API
+* Add unit tests in separate folders and configure Jest to run them
+* Install and configure tslint to ensure code quality

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).